Last updated on June 18th, 2025 at 06:46 pm

 Maintain your yard and remove dead trees and yard debris from your property.
 There is no worse feeling than “I should have done it sooner” as a storm approaches.

-If your home faces the threat of flooding, buy bags of top soil to be used around ground-level door openings.
-You can spread them on your lawn after hurricane season is over to enrich the soil for the dry winter months ahead.
+If your home faces the threat of flooding, buy bags of top soil that can be used around ground-level door openings.
+After hurricane season, use the topsoil to enrich your lawn and gardens for the dry winter months ahead.

 Test your generator